-Colorado State University ( CSU ) and the State of Colorado are committed to providing employees with a strong and competitive benefits package that supports you, your health, and your family.
-Visit CSU's Human Resources website for detailed benefit plan information for permanent full-time and part-time classified employees in the following University benefit areas: https://hr.colostate.edu/hr-community-and-supervisors/benefits/benefits-eligibility/ (%20https://hr.colostate.edu/hr-community-and-supervisors/benefits/benefits-eligibility/) and https://hr.colostate.edu/prospective-employees/our-perks/.
+Colorado State University is committed to providing employees with a strong and competitive benefits package that supports you, your health, and your family.
+Visit CSU's Human Resources website for detailed benefit plan information for eligible employees in the following University benefit areas:https://hr.colostate.edu/hr-community-and-supervisors/benefits/benefits-eligibility/andhttps://hr.colostate.edu/prospective-employees/our-perks/.
+To see the value of CSU benefits in addition to wages, visit our compensation calculator -https://hr.colostate.edu/total-compensation-calculator/.

 Description of Work Unit